Changes to learning and teaching in schools from September.

 So if I have to wear a face covering outside the classroom, who will supply them?

 The Minister for Education announced on 7 September that the Welsh Government has made more than £2.3 million available to provide face coverings to all pupils of secondary school age or in further education settings.
 Please contact your school or local authority for further information.

-My school has mandated the use of face coverings in communal areas such as corridors - how can I show that I am not required to wear a face covering?
+How can I show that I am not required to wear a face covering?

 There are some circumstances where a pupil or staff member may not be able to wear a face covering.
 Whether somebody has a reasonable excuse not to wear a face covering will not always be obvious.
 Schools will need to be mindful and respectful of such circumstances, noting that some people may be less able to wear face coverings and the reasons for this may not be visible to others.

 Those who have an age, health or disability reason for not wearing a face covering should not be routinely asked to give any written evidence of this.
 Pupils and staff do not need to seek advice or request a letter from a medical professional about their reason for not wearing a face covering

 Some people may feel more comfortable showing something that says they do not have to wear a face covering.
 This could be in the form of an exemption card, badge or even a home-made sign.
 A number of organisations have created cards that can be downloaded from their websites and printed, including the Welsh Government.
 Carrying an exemption card is a personal choice and is not necessary in law.

 How should I store and care for my reusable face covering?

 Information on how to store and care for your reusable face covering is available.